NHS England’s Professional Standards Report to Ministers, to include results from the 2018/19 Annual Organisational

 Revalidation and appraisal is carried out in the NHS to ensure doctors are licensed to practice medicine and supported to develop so care continuously improves.
-In April 2018 all responsible officers, who are the people responsible for helping doctors with revalidation, were asked to complete the Annual Organisational Audit (AOA) for 2017/18, on behalf of their organisations or ‘designated bodies’.
-All 834 known designated bodies in England submitted a return, resulting in a 100% response rate for the second year running.
+In April 2019 all responsible officers, who are the people responsible for helping doctors with revalidation, were asked to complete the Annual Organisational Audit (AOA) for 2018/19, on behalf of their organisations or ‘designated bodies’.
+All 862 known designated bodies in England submitted a return, resulting in a 100% response rate for the third year running.
 The collective results from the exercise provides a level of assurance about the consistency of the appraisal process supporting medical revalidation to patients and the public; and to doctors, responsible officers and the organisations in which they work; to higher level responsible officers in NHS England’s regional teams, the General Medical Council and ministers on the value that medical revalidation brings.
 This report also references additional activities to support the professional standards agenda.

 Framework of Quality Assurance for Responsible Officers and Revalidation (FQA)